Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Conclusion

 \section{Conclusion}

-In this work, we have presented a novel use case for code search that has not been widely studied in literature: searching \emph{by} a code snippet and/or error traceback.
-Using \emph{StackOverflow} as the underlying dataset, we have presented a novel way to construct a dataset for this use case, leading to the \dataset dataset with about 1 million queries.
-We have evaluated several existing code understanding models and found that in the \dataset setting, they are all significantly lacking in quality and lose even to the BM25 baseline.
-Therefore, we have developed a novel approach, the \model model, for searching by code snippets and tracebacks, and have been able to outperform BM25 on \dataset.
-Still, absolute values of our results are relatively low, and we hope that this new setting and the \dataset dataset will serve as a new research direction for code understanding models, with \model providing a reasonable baseline.
+We have presented a novel use case for code search that has not been widely studied in literature: searching \emph{by} a code snippet and/or error traceback.
+We have presented a novel way to construct a dataset for this use case, leading to the \dataset dataset with about 1M queries.
+We have evaluated several code understanding models and found that on \dataset they all lose even to the BM25 baseline.
+Thus, we have developed a new model \model for searching by code snippets and tracebacks, and have been able to outperform BM25 on \dataset.
+Still, absolute values of our results are relatively low, and we hope that this new setting and dataset will serve as a new research direction for code understanding, with \model providing a reasonable baseline.